 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such fennel seeds are thought to target the Spleen, the Stomach, the Kidney and the Liver.
-In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
-The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
+As such Xiao Hui Xiang is thought to target the Kidney, the Liver, the Spleen and the Stomach.
+According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
+It also takes a leading role in balancing our emotions.
+The Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
-It also takes a leading role in balancing our emotions.

 Fennel is an effective means to manage the symptoms of vaginal atrophy in postmenopausal women and is devoid of side effects.1